eshaw463/MNM-Robot/README.md

   * make sure you save your edits

 todo:
-* look at possible or premade scripts from the internet to use, test them
 * attempt custom call & response
 * attempt LLM communication w/ API key